 Ironically the resources the masses need to exist comfortably are continually being handed over to businesses and turned into commodities.

 What I call the commons (Police, Fire, Health Care, Water, Postal Services, The Court Systems . . .) are being privatized and will never be readily available when the people truly need them without additional fees required.

 The powers that be are successfully running the United States Postal Service into the ground in order to privatize and profit from it.

 In 2006, Congress passed a law to require the USPS to prefund 75 years worth of retiree health benefits in the span of ten years—a cost of approximately $110 billion.
 Although the money is intended to be set aside for future Post Office retirees, the funds are instead being diverted to help pay down the national debt.

 The USPS has never cost the American public one penny.
 The Postal Accountability and Enhancement Act of 2006 were designed to destroy the U.S. Postal Service and divert massive amounts of money into private hands.
-AT ALL COST!
+AT ALL COSTS!

 The Coronavirus Pandemic did not create greed but it will highlight it.
-I will teach some people they are underemployed or their employment not secure and unstable.
+I will teach some people they are underemployed or their employment is not secure and unstable.

 What lessons has the Coronavirus Pandemic taught you about the economy?

-Everyone that has experienced Coronavirus Pandemic lockdown was deprived of shopping and periodically scratching that consumerism itch.
+Everyone that has experienced the Coronavirus Pandemic lockdown was deprived of shopping and periodically scratching that consumerism itch.

 There are times shopping is used as a form of entertainment but the urgency of the Coronavirus Pandemic was able to sully that online experience for most people.